Shrub

 Plant in well-drained soil in full sun.
 Cut back hard to 12 inches in early spring — blooms on new wood.
 Deadhead spent panicles to extend flowering.
 Choose sterile cultivars in regions where Buddleia is invasive.

-See butterfly bush in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring butterfly bush alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring butterfly bush alongside companion plants.

 Frequently Asked Questions